Email List Management Strategies: Grow Your Email List

 You can segment your list by:

-• Demographics: age, location, or gender
+• Demographics: Age, location, or gender

-• Purchase history: what they’ve bought (and how recently)
+• Purchase history: What they’ve bought (and how recently)

-• Interests: the content or products they engage with most
+• Interests: The content or products they engage with most

-• Engagement level: how often they open or click your emails
+• Engagement level: How often they open or click your emails

-• Stage in the customer journey: new subscriber, repeat buyer, or loyal advocate
+• Stage in the customer journey: New subscriber, repeat buyer, or loyal advocate

 For example, a café might send a “first visit” coupon to new subscribers and a loyalty perk to regulars.
 By tailoring messages like this, your target audience gets more value and you’ll see better open rates, clicks, and conversions.